 - Exhibit professionalism and communicate effectively with patients and co-workers.

 Specific Admission Requirements

-Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than March 6, 2020 for Fall 2020 admission (with the exception of the interview).
+Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than March 5, 2021 for Fall 2021 admission (with the exception of the interview).
 Applications received after the deadline will only be considered if space remains in the program after the on-time, qualified candidates have been reviewed.

 - A course in high school science (biology or chemistry), or the equivalent, must have been completed with a minimum grade of “C”;

 - An informational group interview with the Dental Admissions Committee is required; qualified candidates will be contacted after the deadline to arrange an interview;

 - Observe professional practices in a dental office for a period of not less than twenty (20) hours; please submit the completed Observation Form to the NHTI Admissions Office no later than the application deadline.
 Applicants unable to complete the observation may instead complete an essay about the field; instructions on how to complete this requirement are available from the Admissions Office at firstname.lastname@example.org, or you may download the instructions here: Dental Assisting Essay 2021 (PDF).
 The completed observation is valid for 2 years.
 (Dental office employees are not required to complete the hours of observation, but are required to complete and submit the form.)